armada-ths/ais/docs/README.md

 #### Migrate the database and create a super user

 The database will not be up to date with the latest migrations.
+Run:

+1. `./init-dev-environment.sh`

-Run `./init-dev-environment.sh` to both migrate the database and to create a super user.
+to both migrate the database and to create a super user.
 The super user setup will guide you through giving the super user a name, email, and password.
 Enter whatever you feel is appropriate for your local development experience.
 If you only want to migrate the database, and not create a super user, simply exit the program using `ctrl+c` when it prompts you for the username for the super user.
 The server must be running in order to run this command.

 > `ais-web-1  | Starting development server at http://0.0.0.0:3000/`